Privacy Architecture

 • Trust-based promises

-• Admin override possible
+• Org-admin override possible

 Architecture-Based Privacy